 Global economic weakness and further uncertainty around the US-China trade war and Brexit with a little political unrest in Hong Kong all combined to push down growth assets through the month.
-It was a broad-based sell-off of growth asset as investors moved to more defensive assets.
+It was a broad-based sell-off of growth assets as investors moved to more defensive assets.

 International shares lost 1.9% during the month on a currency hedged basis.
-In Europe shares were a little better only falling 1.3% however there were heavier falls in both Germany (-2.1%) and the UK (-4.1%) as economic conditions and the political mess in the UK had an impact in their local markets.
+In Europe, shares were a little better only falling 1.3% however there were heavier falls in both Germany (-2.1%) and the UK (-4.1%) as economic conditions and the political mess in the UK had an impact on their local markets.
 Emerging markets were also weaker down 2.7% on an unhedged currency basis for the month.

 The Australian market was in the thick of reporting season in August with soft earnings coming through that were exacerbated by a change in the accounting standards in relation to the treatment of leases.
 Earnings growth across the market was a lacklustre 1.5% well below the consensus expectation of 2.0% – this was supported by strong growth in resources which saw 13% growth as compared to the rest of the market which saw earnings decline by 2.0%.